chethan-r30/project3/readme.md

 # update
-it was created from local system by chethan nice working wit git...
+it was created from local system by chethan and ashwin nice working wit git...